-Medical gloves include examination gloves, surgical gloves, and medical gloves for handling chemotherapy agents (chemotherapy gloves).
+Medical gloves are disposable and include examination gloves, surgical gloves, and medical gloves for handling chemotherapy agents (chemotherapy gloves).
 These gloves are regulated by the FDA as Class I reserved medical devices that require a 510(k) premarket notification.
-FDA reviews these devices to ensure that performance criteria such as leak resistance, tear resistance, etc.
+FDA reviews these devices to ensure that performance criteria such as leak resistance, tear resistance and biocompatibility are met.

-Use medical gloves when your hands or nails may touch someone else’s body fluids (such as blood, respiratory secretions, vomit, urine or feces) or certain hazardous drugs or some potentially contaminated items.
+Use medical gloves when your hands may touch someone else’s body fluids (such as blood, respiratory secretions, vomit, urine or feces), certain hazardous drugs or some potentially contaminated items.

 - Wash your hands before putting on sterile gloves.

 - Make sure your gloves fit properly for you to wear them comfortably during all patient care activities.